The Definitive Guide For CentOS EOL

 Fedora

-After CentOS EOL: Support Options
+After CentOS End of Life: Support Options

 If you need more time to plan your migration and don’t have the expertise in-house to patch CentOS, a third-party vendor like OpenLogic can bridge the support gap.
 In the on-demand webinar below, Perforce's Senior Director of Product Management Tzvika Shahaf and OpenLogic's Senior Solutions Engineer Sean Goodner talk about CentOS EOL and explain how long-term support (LTS) can help customers manage the transition smoothly.